-Shaping of military nursing in the Ottoman Empire
+The shaping of military nursing in the Ottoman Empire

-The origin of military nursing Attributable to the Crusades, monks, and priests gave nursing services alongside fighting and defending the crusades, pilgrims, and the sick in the Holy Land and Jerusalem during the 11th century.
-Although the Crusades pioneered work in military nursing, the most well-known and famous breakthrough in nursing during wartime belongs to the contribution of Florence Nightingale.
+Military nursing’s origins date back to the Crusades, when monks and priests provided nursing services alongside the fighting to pilgrims and the sick in the Holy Land and Jerusalem during the eleventh century.
+Although the Crusades saw pioneering work in military nursing, the most well-known and famous breakthrough contribution to nursing during wartime was that of Florence Nightingale very much later.

-Nightingale, a British nurse, was sent with 38 volunteer nurses to care for the British soldiers in Scutary military hospital during the Crimean war (1853-56).
-She significantly reduced the soldiers' mortality rates by improving sanitary conditions, reorganizing health services, and managing medical statistics records.
-Nightingale emphasized the need for an organization to care for the wounded on the battlefield.
-This conclusion also emerged from the battle of Solferino, Italy, in 1859, when many casualties from both fighting sides met the shortage of medical care.
-As a result, the international organization, the Red Cross, was launched in 1864 in Swiss and later spread to 165 nations.
+Nightingale, a British nurse, was sent with other 38 volunteer nurses to care for the British soldiers in Scutari (modern-day Üsküdar in Istanbul) Military Hospital during the Crimean War.
+She significantly reduced soldier mortality rates by improving sanitary conditions, reorganizing health services, and efficiently managing medical statistics and records.
+Nightingale emphasized the need for organization in caring for the wounded on the battlefield.
+That same conclusion was drawn more negatively from the 1859 Battle of Solferino in Italy, when many casualties from both fighting sides faced shortages of medical care.
+As a result, an international organization, the Red Cross, was launched in 1864 in Switzerland, later spreading to a total of 165 nations.

 The Red Cross aimed to give medical and nursing services to soldiers and civilians during wartime and disasters.
-The American Red Cross branch was also founded as a lesson derived from the unprofessional nursing services given by enthusiastic women during the American civil war (1861-65).
-This war was the first American medical arena in the civilian ward or military, which women entered due to the demands of nursing, feeding, and caring for injuries.
-Successfully, those nurses achieved the army officers' confidence and paved their way to the frontlines zone.
+The American Red Cross was also founded due to lessons derived from the professionally inadequate nursing services provided by otherwise enthusiastic women during the 1861–65 Civil War.
+This war was the first arena in American civilian or military life into which women entered to meet the demands for nursing, feeding, and tending of injuries.
+These nurses won army officers’ confidence, paving their way to working on the frontline.

-The Ottoman Empire was open to emerging the Red Cross process and from the formation of the Geneva Convention, an international agreement for caring for wounds in a warzone, and sign on the agreement in 1867.
-The official Ottoman representative chosen was Dr. Abdullah Bey.
-Following the agreement, the Red Cross aid to the wounded Ottoman soldiers in the Serbian-Montenegro war (1876).
-The poor condition of the soldiers and the lack of the Ottoman army to address its medical requirements for nursing and medical care bothered the head of the Red Cross organization seeking a solution.
-One year later, on April 14, 1877, the Ottoman Red Crescent (Kizilay) was established and spread its branches in the Empire territory.
-This year, the Ottomans entered the war with the Russians.
-It was the first time both countries signed the Geneva agreement and went to war under international medical and humanitarian agreements.
-At this point, the Ottoman Red Crescent founded its first 27 permanent hospitals, with nine more mobile surgical hospitals.
+The Ottoman Empire was open to the ideas emerging from the Red Cross and, after the establishment of the 1864 first Geneva Convention, an international agreement which regulated, among other things, care for the wounded in warzones, signed up to the agreement in 1867, with Dr. Abdullah Bey chosen as its official Ottoman representative.
+Following this, Red Cross aid was supplied to Ottoman soldiers wounded in the 1876–78 war against Serbia and Montenegro.
+The poor conditions these soldiers experienced and the inability of the Ottoman army to meet its nursing and medical care needs prompted the head of the Red Cross into seeking a solution.

+On April 14, 1877, the Ottoman Red Crescent (Kızılay) was established and its branches spread across the Empire.
+This was the same year that the Ottomans went to war with the Russians, the first time two signatories to the Geneva Convention had done so.
+At this time, the Ottoman Red Crescent founded its first 27 permanent hospitals, with nine more mobile surgical hospitals also set up.

-The American Red Cross supported the Ottoman organization by augmenting their forces with medical staff, caring for the wounded soldiers and the refugees during the Balkan wars and First World War.
-The Germans, in addition to the Americans, helped the Ottomans to develop military medicine and nursing.
-On December 30, 1898, the Germans opened a military nursing training program at the Gülhane Seririyat hospital in Istanbul.
-The Ottoman army relied on those graduated nurses and on a few foreign volunteer nurses who helped the Ottoman wounded during wartime.
-Systematic Nursing training in Turkey refers to 1912, when Dr. Besim Ömer Paşa (Akalin), a physician and a founder member of the Ottoman Red Crescent, drove and encouraged Turkish women to become nurses between 1913-14 as lessons from the nurses' shortage of the Balkan wars.
-Three hundred of these graduate courses served as military nurses in the First World War.
+The American Red Cross supported its Ottoman counterpart by sending additional medical staff to care for wounded soldiers and refugees during the Balkan Wars and WWI.
+The Germans also helped the Ottomans to develop its military medicine and nursing capabilities.
+On December 30, 1898, the Germans inaugurated a military nurse training program at the Gülhane Seririyat Hospital in Istanbul.
+The Ottoman army relied on those graduate nurses and a few foreign volunteer ones to help the Ottoman wounded during wartime.
+Dr. Besim Ömer Paşa (Akalin; hereafter Besim Ömer), a physician and founder member of the Ottoman Red Crescent, introduced systematic nursing training in Turkey in 1912, encouraging women to become nurses between 1913 and 1914 due to lessons learned from the shortage of them during the Balkan Wars.
+Three hundred of these graduates served as military nurses during WWI.

-Dr. Besim Ömer Paşa (Akalin), an agent for developing or preserving nursing?
+Besim Ömer’s role in developing female nursing, despite his conservative views